 Figure 1: Presenter view in PowerPoint 2016

 While Presenter view in PowerPoint 2010 and earlier versions had to be turned on, PowerPoint 2016 and 2013 automatically detect if you have two displays and turn on Presenter view.
 You should however still check and ensure that this view shows up on your laptop and not on the projected view.
-We show you how you can swap displays using the Display Settings option later in this tutorial.
+We show you how you can swap displays using the Display Settings option, later on this page.

 If you are using only a single display, you can still choose to change to Presenter view from within Slide Show view.
-Hover your cursor over the bottom left area of the slide to find six watermarked navigation icons that you can see in Figure 2.
-Click the last icon and from the resultant menu choose the Show Presenter View option (see Figure 2 again).
+Hover your cursor over the bottom left area of the slide to find six watermarked navigation icons, as shown in Figure 2, below.
+Click the last icon and from the resultant menu choose the Show Presenter View option, as shown in Figure 2.

 Figure 2: Show Presenter View option to be selected

-We explain all these features, and more next, as marked below in Figure 3.
+We explain all these features, and more, as marked below in Figure 3, below.

 Here you find three options: